BrokenShell/Fortuna/README.md

 Fortuna 6 is built on the vendored, immutable Storm 5.0.2 engine and is licensed under MIT.

+> **Windows installs without a development toolchain:** Fortuna 6 ships a
+> precompiled CPython 3.14 wheel for Windows x86-64.
+On that supported target,
+> pip and uv install Fortuna without a C++ compiler, Windows SDK, or Visual
+> Studio Build Tools.

 > **Not for cryptography:** Fortuna uses MT19937-64.
 Do not use it for
 > passwords, tokens, keys, secrets, authentication, cryptography, gambling
 > security, or security decisions.
 Entropy-seeded construction does not make